govindkailas/go-getter-app/README.md

 # go-getter-app
-go-getter-app is a simple go microservice that exposes two API endpoints to read and write to VAULT
+The `go-getter-app` is a simple go microservice that exposes two API endpoints to read and write to [VAULT](https://developer.hashicorp.com/vault)

 For the sake of clarity and easiness, let's deploy everything on Kubernetes.
 If you dont have K8s cluster, create one locally using [microk8s](https://microk8s.io/#install-microk8s)